 Top Bunion Products To Help Avoid Surgery

 A bunion (also known as hallux valgus) is a deformity of the big toe and the big toe joint that can be quite painful and affect mostly women.
 There are several causes to bunions and these causes include poor foot mechanics, improperly fitted footwear and regular use of high heeled shoes.
+However, the only way to actually remove one is through bunion surgery.

 Here is a list of non-invasive treatments and products that the certified Pedorthists at Kintec recommend: